Illuminatyon/QuantumProjects/README.md

 - Players can force collapses strategically
 - The game visualizes quantum entanglement between positions
 - You can play against an AI with different difficulty levels

+## Troubleshooting

+### Common Issues

+#### "Error launching application: [WinError 2] The specified file was not found"
+This error can occur on Windows systems, especially when the project path contains spaces.
+The launcher scripts have been updated to handle this issue.
+If you still encounter this error:
+- Make sure Streamlit is properly installed in your Python environment
+- Try running the launcher script with administrator privileges
+- Ensure your Python environment is activated if you're using a virtual environment

+#### "ImportError: cannot import name 'Aer' from 'qiskit'"
+This error occurs because in newer versions of Qiskit, the Aer module has been moved to a separate package.
+To fix this:
+- Make sure you have the qiskit-aer package installed: `pip install qiskit-aer`
+- The launcher scripts should detect and install this dependency automatically

+#### "Session state does not function when running a script without `streamlit run`"
+This warning appears when trying to run a Streamlit app directly with Python instead of using the `streamlit run` command.
+Always use the launcher scripts or the `streamlit run` command to run the applications.

 ## Credits